ferdmusic/audio-overlay/README.md

 *   Advanced audio analysis tools (like a spectrogram).
 *   Network features.
 *   Support for operating systems other than Windows 11.
-*   Multiple languages (Mainly German; we might add more later).
+*   Multiple languages (Mainly German; more might be added later).

 ---

 ## 10. How to Contribute

-(We will add details here.
+(Details will be added here.
 For now, please follow the current code style.)

 ---

 ## 11. License

-(We will add license information here.)
+(License information will be added here.)